-When you are done analyzing the Kolmogorov-Smirnov Plot, close the Kolmogorov-Smirnov Plot window.
+When you finish analyzing the Kolmogorov-Smirnov Plot, close the Kolmogorov-Smirnov Plot window.

-From the main menu, select View $\Rightarrow$ Strength Statistics $\Rightarrow$ ROC Plot.
+From the main menu, select View \Rightarrow Strength Statistics \Rightarrow ROC Plot.
 The ROC plot is a graphical measure of sensitivity versus 1-specificity.
 The AUR (which is close to 0.71 for the validation data from the previous Fit Statistics table) measures the area below each of the curves that you see drawn in the plot.
 The AUR is generally regarded as providing a much better measure of the scorecard strength than the Kolmogorov-Smirnov statistic because the area being calculated encompasses all cutoff values.
 A scorecard that is no better than random selection has an AUR value equal to 0.50.
 The maximum value of the AUR is 1.0.

-When you are done analyzing the ROC Plot, close the Results window.
+When you finish analyzing the ROC Plot, close the Results window.